A woman at work reviews sticky notes on a clear board.

 Your credit card interest or APR (annual percentage rate) is set by your credit card company based on factors like your credit score.

 That said, you may be able to transfer your balance to a credit card offering a low intro APR on balance transfers and/or purchases for a limited time.
 Transferring a balance to a card that offers 0% intro APR gives you time to pay down debt without paying interest.
-However, you’ll lose your grace period and begin accruing daily interest if you don’t pay your transfer and purchase balances off before the introductory period ends.
+Note that you’ll lose your grace period and begin accruing daily interest if you don’t pay your transfer and purchase balances off before the introductory period ends.

 Did you know?